jonnycrunch/nightfall/zkp/code/README-trusted-setup.md

 `-s` is included, then lengthy console outputs will be suppressed.
 If `-s` is not included, all of the zokrates console outputs will be streamed to your console.

+### Running Compute Witness

+Compute witness can be run independently by running `npm run computeWitness -- -i <file-name> -a <space-separated-arg-list-in-quotes>` from the root directory.

 ## Mounting

 `npm run setup` will bind-mount from your local machine to a containerized image of zokrates.